One Thing You Should Do Before Your Child Walks Out the Door Every Morning

 My kids are sent to be little lights for Jesus in their places.
 Right now, school is their place.

 As their mom, I’m realizing the mighty impact my children have on the Kingdom.
-Why do you think adoption is covered in spiritual warfare?
+It's one of the reasons that adoption is filled with spiritual warfare.

 So, I cheer them on and worship right beside them (even if I’m bawling my eyes out).
 Then, I do the one thing I should always do before they walk out the door to live for Jesus in their place every morning.

-To sign up to receive new blog content and book release info straight to your email CLICK HERE!
+To sign up to receive new blog content CLICK HERE!